 Marion: What do I do with my free afternoon?
 Walk you to the airport?

 Sam: Well, you could laze around here a while longer.

-Sam: Married couples deliberately spend an occasional night in a cheap hotel.
+Sam: I've heard of married couples who deliberately spend an occasional night in a cheap hotel.

-Marion: I know marriage can do a lot of things deliberately.
+Marion: When you're married, you can do a lot of things deliberately.